AlexSartori/eplan_parser/README.md

 print(co2_emission)
 ```

+## Compatibility

+Tested on EnergyPLAN versions:

+- 16.2

 ---

 *If you've used this script and found it useful, please let me know if you got any errors or had good compatibility, especially if you're using a different version of EnergyPLAN.*